 Commit to a Saving Challenge

 Saving challenges are popular for a good reason.
 They work as long as you follow the rules, and the rewards are often enormous.
+It’s a traditional way of saving money that has stood the test of time for a very simple reason: it works!

 The 52-week savings challenge is the pillar of short-term challenges.
 The rule is simple: Add equal increments to your savings for each succeeding week of the year.
 You may start with any amount you like, but starting at $1 and adding $1 increments each week is a good warm-up.
 This means adding $2 to your savings bank by the end of week 2; $3 for week three; $4 for week four, and so forth.
 At the end of the year, you’ll have approximately $1,378 in your piggy bank.